Gornius/osu-skin-scripts/osu-fontgen/README.md

 ### How to use?

-If you want to use it on Windows, you'll need to install [Git For Windows with Git Bash](https://gitforwindows.org/) and [ImageMagick 7.0.10-1 or older](http://ftp.icm.edu.pl/packages/ImageMagick/binaries/ImageMagick-7.0.10-1-Q8-x64-static.exe).
+If you want to use it on Windows, you'll need to install [Git For Windows with Git Bash](https://gitforwindows.org/) and [ImageMagick](https://imagemagick.org/script/download.php#windows).
 If you install it with default settings, you should be able to just doubleclick the script and it'll do the work.